vslavik/xmlwrapp/README.md

 2. Building on Unix
 -------------------

-On Unix, the usual Autotools-based build system is used.
+On Unix, either autotools-based build system or CMake can be used.

+## Building using Autotools

 Building xmlwrapp is usually as simple as running the following three commands:

     $ ./configure
     $ make